-In May 2011, the FASB issued Accounting Standards Update No. 2011-04, Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in US GAAP and IFRSs (hereafter - "ASU 2011-04").
+In May 2011, the FASB issued Accounting Standards Update No. 2011-04, Fair Value Measurement (Topic 820): Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in US GAAP and IFRSs (hereafter -"ASU 2011-04").
 ASU 2011-04 changes certain fair value measurement principles and clarifies the application of existing fair value measurement guidance.
 These amendments include, among others, (1) the application of the highest and best use and valuation premise concepts, (2) measuring the fair value of an instrument classified in a reporting entity's shareholders' equity and (3) disclosing quantitative information about the unobservable inputs used within the Level 3 hierarchy.

 For public entities, the amendments are effective for interim and annual periods beginning after December 15, 2011 on a prospective basis.
-For nonpublic entities, the amendments are effective for annual periods beginning after December 15, 2011.
 The Company will adopt ASU 2011-04 on January 1, 2012.
 The Company does not expect ASU 2011-04 to have a material effect on its consolidated financial statements.